-Is platinum really more expensive than white gold?
+Is platinum more expensive than white gold?

 4 min read

-Is platinum really more expensive than white gold?
+Is platinum more expensive than white gold?

 Precious metals have long been ranked by cultural hierarchy.
-The king at the top of the castle, reigning over silver and gold, has always been platinum; the shiny white metal recognised globally as the highest symbol of quality and value.
-Historically, this hierarchy has translated into material value.
-But is platinum still really more expensive than gold?
+For millennia, the king at the top of the castle - reigning over silver and gold - is platinum.
+Shiny and white, it's recognised globally as the highest symbol of quality and value.

 Over gold, platinum has earned its rank for a number of reasons.
 For starters, gold is far more abundant in the earth’s crust, making platinum rarer.
 Whilst 1,500 tons of gold are mined annually, only 160 tons of platinum are extracted.
+When people ask 'Why is platinum not as popular as gold?,' it's perhaps less a question of popularity and more a matter of rarity.

 Platinum is also denser than gold, thus heavier.
 Because precious metals are priced by weight, platinum has long been the high-cost option in the context of buying jewellery.
 But why pay the price for a platinum ring when you could opt for exactly the same setting in white gold for half the cost?